getsentry/sentry.engineering/data/blog/how-we-fixed-incorrect-codecov-bundle-size-reporting.md

 So with this graphic and how Codecov compares against the parent commit you may be able to see the problem that we were facing.
 The problem arises when the action checkouts to the detached head (green circle) and uses the latest comparison branch head commit (yellow circle) as the base, however because Codecov sees the detached head commit (green circle) actually as the branch head commit (blue circle) it compares it against the original base commit (red circle) instead of the now correct base commit (yellow circle).

-## Solving incorrect base commit SHA’s
+## Solving Incorrect Base Commit SHA’s

 So what is the solution here?
 Well, we are already grabbing the correct head commit SHA, why can we not just grab the correct comparison base commit SHA?
 It turns out, we can for the bundler plugins.
 It is not a giant leap away from how we grab the current correct head commit, and it was a fairly small implementation change.